Sonos Beam Gen 2 vs Beam Gen 1: should you upgrade?

 Our love of the original Sonos Beam has been far from a secret.
 It was a worthy winner in its What Hi-Fi?
 Awards category three years in a row, impressing with the quality of its sound, diminutive design and aggressive price tag.

-Given its tried and tested prowess, it’s no wonder that the official announcement in 2021 of its successor and direct replacement, the Sonos Beam Gen 2, caused quite the stir.
+Given its tried and tested prowess, it’s no wonder that the official announcement in 2021 of its successor and direct replacement, the Sonos Beam Gen 2, caused quite a stir.
 Despite its seemingly identical package, the Gen 2 stuffs an impressive collection of new tricks up its sleeve, most notably support for Dolby Atmos, as well as eARC connectivity and enhanced processing power.

 Sonos Beam Gen 2 (Image credit: Sonos)